-Do not get overwhelmed about the scale of the changes required.
+Do not get overwhelmed by the scale of the changes required.
 There are no huge steps on this journey - only little ones that add up over time.
 Have a look at how this cycle may be manifesting itself in your life, and see where you can influence it.

 For example, perhaps you used to enjoy going to the gym.
 You could decide to have 2 nights a week where you do just that.
-Initially this is going to feel like a challenge as it represents change.
+Initially, this is going to feel like a challenge as it represents change.
 Provided you are doing something that you feel pretty confident is going to have a positive impact it will become a positive and normal part of your life.

 Let’s play the above cycle out again with the positive intervention:

 If you had then told me that just 3 years later I would have ridden the entire course of the Tour de France for a children's charity, be a qualified 'spin' instructor and be helping thousands of people ditch their alcohol addiction, I would have laughed in your face.
 You would simply have been talking about someone else!

 In fact, such a monumental change would have felt completely overwhelming.
-I probably would have done nothing about it as it would have seemed to big a change.
+I probably would have done nothing about it as it would have seemed too big a change.
 And yet here I am.
 Big things happen in tiny steps.

 Remember when I mentioned 'downward spirals' above?
-I have seen time and again that the difference between a downward spiral and upward one is paper thin.
+I have seen time and again that the difference between a downward spiral and an upward one is paper thin.
 A different choice, a tiny commitment - who knows where that will lead?

 Taking action is its own reward.
-Fear keeps us stuck, but facing down the smallest fears can build confidence and get you moving.
+Fear keeps us stuck, but facing the smallest fears can build confidence and get you moving.